The world's youngest billionaires under 30

 Continue Reading Below

-At the rip old age of 21-years-old, reality star-turned-makeup mogul Kylie Jenner officially became the youngest self-made billionaire ever -- and the seventh youngest billionaire under the age of 30 in 2019.
+At the ripe old age of 21, reality star-turned-makeup mogul Kylie Jenner officially became the youngest self-made billionaire ever -- and the seventh youngest billionaire under the age of 30 in 2019.

 According to Forbes, Jenner, who started her lip kit company Kylie Cosmetics in 2015 with $250,000 of her own money that she made through modeling gigs, has grown her company into a $900 million makeup powerhouse by selling lip kits online and through Ulta stores in four years time.